Yes, America's anchorman is away and this is your EIB anchor baby.

 A brokered process, that would be a disaster.

-Anyone who thinks that's possible is someone who just has no idea what's really happening out there in the country.
+Anybody who thinks that's possible is someone who just has no idea what's really happening out there in the country.

-Uh what would you say this ought to be?
+What would you say this ought to be?

-Uh is that how it felt at CPAC?
+Is that how it felt at CPAC?

 I think there's more uncertainty than we've seen in decades.

-Um will we be able to unite?
+Will we be able to unite?

-Will the center right be able to unite around a nominee?
+Will the center-right be able to unite around a nominee?

 Would they unite around Donald Trump if he's a nominee?